michaelhartmayer/scratchdog/specifications/app.spec.md

         2.4.7.
 Has a footer
             2.4.7.1.
 Has a "Back" button
             2.4.7.2.
 Has an "Apply" button
+    2.5.
+Main Menu Music
+        2.5.1.
+Plays the main menu song, which is /audio/falling-falling-falling.mp3
+        2.5.2.
+Music fades in over 1 second
+        2.5.3.
+When Play is pressed the song fades out over 1 second
 3. Game Screen
     3.1.
 The screen fades in from black
     3.2.
 The HUD is displayed